ant512/gobble/README.md

 The options are defined as follows:

  - name:                the site's name.
  - description:         the site's description, which appears on the RSS feed.
  - address:             the site's address, which appears on the RSS feed and is sent to Akismet for comment validation.
  - port:                the port on which Gobble should listen.
  - postPath:            the path to the posts directory.
  - theme:               the theme to use.
  - akismetAPIKey:       the key used to check comments for spam (leave it blank if you don't want to use Akismet).
+ - recaptchaPublicKey:  the key used to ensure the commenter isn't a bot (leave it blank if you don't want to use reCAPTCHA).
+ - recaptchaPrivateKey: the key used to ensure the commenter isn't a bot (leave it blank if you don't want to use reCAPTCHA).

 Notes: